-Heather Steinmiller serves as Managing Director of Claims Services and Legal.
-In addition to her corporate responsibilities as General Counsel, Steinmiller provides support to the Commercial Lines Division by providing daily advice on coverage issues and legal trends.
-In addition, she leads our 30 member Claims Department in ensuring our clients minimize their risk and maximize recovery under their insurance program by advocating for coverage on challenging claims.
+Heather Steinmiller supports the Commercial Lines Division by providing daily advice on coverage issues and legal trends.
+In addition, she leads our 30-member Claim Advocacy & Consulting Department and ensures our clients minimize their risk and maximize recovery under their insurance program by advocating for coverage on challenging claims.
 Steinmiller also provides educational training for our clients on a variety of hot topics through Conner Strong & Buckelew’s educational training program.

 Before joining Conner Strong & Buckelew, Steinmiller served as in-house employment counsel for a publicly-traded company with assets worth over $49 billion and 15,000 employees.
 In that role, she provided daily advice on labor and employment matters and served as the company’s first and only in-house labor and employment counsel.
 In 2007, Steinmiller was one of two in-house lawyers who assisted in the acquisition of that company, which was recognized by American Lawyer as one of the Big Deals of 2007.

 Steinmiller began her career as a member of the Employment, Benefits, and Labor Practice Group of Blank Rome LLP where she represented public and private employers before federal and state courts and administrative agencies concerning all aspects of employment and labor law.
 In addition, she represented a variety of public entities with bid procedures, contracting, and sunshine law compliance.
 Specifically, she represented a large public school where she assisted in revising its Code of Student Conduct and its disciplinary procedures.

-St. Mary’s College, Notre Dame, Indiana – B.A. degree
+St. Mary’s College, Notre Dame, Indiana – Bachelor of Arts Degree

-Villanova University School of Law – Law degree, graduated cum laude, admitted to practice in PA and NJ
+Villanova University School of Law – Law Degree, admitted to practice in Pennsylvania and New Jersey, Cum Laude